MaxfieldEngland/friendtron/README.md

 ## Commands:
 * !friendtronhelp : Lists implemented commands to be viewed in Discord.
+* !friendtronchannel : Designates the channel as a Friendtron 'home' channel, using the bot channel activation rate (as opposed to the common activation rate).
+* !friendtronblacklist : Designates the channel as a blacklisted channel, which will prevent Friendtron from interacting in any way, excluding responding to these permission modifiers.
+* !friendtronresetchannel : Removes the channel from Friendtron's blacklist and home channels, treating it instead like the default.
 * !dni / !DNI :  "Do Not Interact", ignores the entirety of the message body.
 Friendtron will not respond or add reactions.
 * !pick <option1>, <option2>, or <option3>, <option...> : The bot randomly selects one item in a list of arbitrary length.
 Options MUST be separated by a comma and space or the sequence ", or ".
 These can be used interchangeably; i.e. "!pick a, or b, c, or d" will work the same as "!pick a, b, c, d".
 * !fmk <option1>, <option2>, or <option3>, <option...> : Friendtron plays F***, Marry, Kill with a list of AT LEAST three names.
 Same rules as !pick.